NSHipster/articles/2019-08-26-identifiable.md

 The Swift Evolution proposal for `Identifiable`, [SE-0261](https://github.com/apple/swift-evolution/blob/master/proposals/0261-identifiable.md), was kept small and focused in order to be incorporated quickly.
-So, if you were to ask,
+If you were to ask,
 _"What do you actually get by conforming to `Identifiable`?"_, the answer right now is _"Not much."_
 As mentioned in the [future directions](https://github.com/apple/swift-evolution/blob/master/proposals/0261-identifiable.md#future-directions),